emgineer/curler/README.md

 ## Quickly make some requests

-Curler provides shortcuts for some of the more common tasks like fetching content via POST/GET requests and storing the result in memory or on the filesystem.
+Curler provides shortcuts for some of the more common tasks like fetching content via POST/GET requests and storing the result in memory or on the file system.
 There are currently three shortcut functions:

 ### GET and POST requests